 In the 24 hours after anaesthetic or an operation, DO NOT:

-If you have an increase in pain or feel sicker after you leave hospital, call your GP clinic or family doctor.
-In the first 24 hours after your surgery, you can call Grey Base Hospital and ask to talk to the Duty House Surgeon for advice.
+If you have an increase in pain or feel sicker after you leave the facility, call your GP clinic or family doctor.
+In the first 24 hours after your surgery, you can call Te Nīkau, Grey Hospital & Health Centre and ask to talk to the Duty House Surgeon for advice.